fotistsiou/java_tutorial/src/fotistsiou/javatutorial/c_java_advanced_topics/threads/theory/E_Concurrency_Problem.md

 problems that result from this are called **concurrency problems**.

 To avoid **concurrency problems**, it is best to share as few attributes between threads as possible.
-If attributes need to be shared, one possible solution is to use the `isAlive()` method of the thread to check whether the thread has finished running before using any attributes that the thread can change.
+If attributes need to be shared, you can use:

+- `isAlive()`: This method checks if a thread is still running.
+While it can be used to check if a thread has finished execution before accessing shared attributes, it does not provide synchronization or prevent race conditions.
+- `sleep()`: This pauses a thread for a specified duration.
+While it can be used to introduce delays, it does not help with safely sharing attributes between threads.
+- `TimeUnit`: This is a utility class that provides time-based operations (e.g., `TimeUnit.SECONDS.sleep(1)`).
+It works similarly to `Thread.sleep()`, but with improved readability.
+- `join()`: This makes one thread wait for another to finish execution.
+It ensures that a thread completes before another one proceeds, helping avoid race conditions in some cases.